rook-coffee-fiend/Final-Project/README.md

-        DONE    review cards (make rows shift down when card is expanded) DONE    but not with bootstrap lol Bootstrap to format text narrower- medium 6 DONE    Remove green backing from scrolly article
+        DONE    review cards (make rows shift down when card is expanded) DONE    but not with bootstrap lol Bootstrap to format text narrower- medium 6 DONE    Remove green backing from scrolly article DONE!
+Style calculator function, footer, and header to be less hideous

 DONE!
-Finish scrollytelling & corresponding picture changes (MOST IMPORTANT)
+Finish scrollytelling & corresponding picture changes (MOST IMPORTANT) DONE!

-95% DONE!
 Article (MOST IMPORTANT)

-TO DO       Fix link to reviews page in Chapter1
-TO DO       Check accessibility & add captions/alt text for pop-up images in scrollyteller
+TO DO       Fix link to Chapter2 page from Chapter1, fix email link TO DO       Check accessibility & add captions/alt text for pop-up images in scrollyteller

-TO DO       Style calculator function, footer, and maybe header (least important)

-TO DO       Tailor interactive map with highlighted streets (Prof Bhargava says if I need to drop something, drop this part.)
+DROPPED     Tailor interactive map with highlighted streets (Prof Bhargava says if I need to drop something, drop this part.)